 Who is it that you need to forgive and let go of, so that you can move on and live your life to the fullest?

 Keep in mind that forgiveness is an act of kindness and compassion.
 Kindness towards others takes us out of our own mind and away from our own worries, plus it’s also contagious and usually leads to even more kindness.

 If you tend to be shy, often keep to yourself, or don’t know where you could potentially be of service, start small and keep in mind that every kind act and positive intention counts.

 3. Use Positive Words

-Neuroscientist Andrew Newberg, M.D., has been doing studies that actually prove this is true – that words can literally change your brain.
+Neuroscientist Andrew Newberg, M.D., has been doing studies that actually prove this is true – that positivity through words can literally change your brain.

-Angry words, shut down the functioning ability of the frontal lobe which moderates logic and reasoning centers.
-Prolonged exposure to negative people or your own negative words, really can effect your ability to experience and expect joy and happiness in the brain.
+Angry words shut down the functioning ability of the frontal lobe which moderates logic and reasoning centers.
+Prolonged exposure to negative people or your own negative words, really can affect your ability to experience and expect joy and happiness.

-However, when speaking positive words, or even holding a positive word (like love, peace, joy, etcetera) in your mind, activates the frontal lobe and the motor cortex which can move you into action.
-(5) The longer you are focused on positive things, the better the rest of your brain functions.
-So choose to use life-giving words even in your own thoughts about yourself!
+Research shows that speaking positive words, or even holding a positive word (like love, peace, joy, etc.) in your mind activates the frontal lobe and the motor cortex, which can move you into action and create an “upward spiral.”

 4. Encourage Others